holmsj/aem-guides-wknd/docs/local-aemaacs-stack.md

-# Set up local AEMaaCS SDK Stack for Dispatcher Troubleshooting
+# Set up local AEMaaCS SDK Stack with Dispatcher

 This enablement will walk you through the process of running the AEMaaCS Dispatcher SDK on a local environment.
 Doing this has the following benefits over testing configurations in a hosted CS program environment